ashki23/sbox/README.md

 ### Command line options

 - `-h, --help`: Show this help message and exit.
-- `-A, --account`: Slurm account name or project ID.
+- `-a, --account`: Slurm account name or project ID.
 - `-n, --ntasks`: Number of tasks (cpus).
 - `-N, --nodes`: Number of nodes.
 - `-p, --partition`: Partition name.
 - `-t, --time`: Number of hours based on the partitions timelimit.
 - `-l, --license`: Add a license to an interactive session.
-- `-m, --mem`: Amount of memory per GB.
+- `-m, --mem`: Amount of memory (per GB).
 - `-g, --gpu`: Number of gpus.
 - `-k, --kernel`: Jupyter kernel for python, r, julia.
 The default kernel is python.
 - `-e, --environment`: Virtual environment(s) for a JupyterLab session.
-- `-y , --myenv`: Path to a local virtual environment.
+- `-E, --myenv`: Path to a local virtual environment.
 The local virtual envs should contain JupyterLab.

 **Examples**

-Use the cluster interactively:
+Using the cluster interactively:

 ```bash
 [user@lewis4-r630-login-node675 ~]$ interactive